pojntfx/uni-hacking-notes/docs/main.md

 $ xdg-open "http://faculty.htb/mpdf/tmp/${ID}"
 ```

-It returns in the attachment:
+It returned in the attachment:

 ```php
 <?php